-In place of invoices, list the entire sealed inventory of the stock transferred using Form AT 900, Alcohol Beverage Stock Transfer, available at revenue.wi.gov.
+In place of invoices, list the entire sealed inventory of the stock transferred using Form AT-900, Alcohol Beverage Stock Transfer.
 Make a copy for the buyer and keep the original for your records.
 The buyer must keep the copy on its licensed premises for two years.